 - 1/2 teaspoon salt

 - 1 quart strawberries, hulled and sliced

-- Whisk together the egg, yolk and milk; add to the flour mixture and pulse a few times until the dough just begins to come together (but not until the mixture forms a ball over the blade which will toughen the dough).
+- Whisk together the egg, yolk and milk.
+Pour through the feed tube and pulse a few times until the dough just begins to come together (but not until the mixture forms a ball over the blade which will toughen the dough).
 Add some ice water drop by drop if it seems dry.
 Remove the dough from the workbowl and knead it gently to form a ball.
 Flatten it into a disc, wrap in plastic wrap and chill in the refrigerator about 1 hour until firm but not hard.
-If the dough gets too cold and seems hard, leave it out for 15 minutes until it’s workable.
+If the dough gets too cold and inflexible, leave it out for 15 minutes until it’s workable.

 Hi there!
 I’m Karen, a mother of two and a professionally trained cook certified in holistic nutrition.

 Have a question or feedback?
 Get in touch or leave me a comment below — I love hearing from you!